Anya: Not so long ago people were burnt at the stake for writing this sort of stuff.

 Our Great Scriptures or

-the Correct Order of Things
+The Correct Order of Things

 II